rivue/Gamified-Study-Tool/README.md

             -Enterprise & University LMS Connectors
             One-click import of campus syllabi, grade-book sync, auto-provisioned cohorts based on student enrollment lists.
         - create a community discord server (configure the current one)

-        - create cheap vr cardboard cutouts of headsets where you can put your phone --> give to high schools possibly for free once you partner with them
+        - create cheap vr cardboard cutouts of headsets where you can put your phone --> give to high schools possibly for free once you partner with them and possibly include neural monitoring hard ware so we can take in their brain data and do something with it
            - AR Annotations & Pop-Ups
                 Point your phone at a page of a textbook (or whiteboard) and see AI-generated overlays—diagrams that float in 3D, step-by-step solution hints, pronunciation guides for foreign-language vocab, and interactive “hotspots” you can tap for mini-quizzes.

             - Virtual Lab Simulations
                 launch fully simulated physics, chemistry, or biology experiments in the browser or VR headset.
 Mix chemicals, wire circuits, dissect virtual frogs—all with real-time AI guidance and safety feedback.
             - have to think specifically of who / what to target for MVP, etc... so as little time as possibly gets wasted building something  that either 1) is outside of my domain of expertise or 2) other people might build (repeat of unclear jupyterhub research)
             - not sure where to go from there, lots of places though
         - see google doc for more plans for resume (or just repomix this whole codebase into gpt / grok / gemini / claude, etc..)
             - Built a custom text extraction pipeline using Optical Character Recognition to extract text from pdf textbooks with 97% accuracy